tnthreat33/python-p4-intro-to-deployment/README.md

 - Understand what "deploying" means.
 - Understand the responsibilities of a web server.
-- Evaluate platforms for deploying Flask applications.
+- Evaluate platforms for deploying Flask applications..

 ***